One third of Americans report using some form of complementary medicine

 By Deborah Jeanne Sergeant

 About one-third of Americans use complementary or “integrative” medicine, according to the most recent statistics offered by the National Institute of Health.
-Complementary or holistic health care uses evidence-based practices to support health in conjunction with — but not replacing — Western health.
+Complementary medicine describes using evidence-based practices to support health in conjunction with — but not replacing — Western health.
 “Alternative health” tends to describe modalities replacing Western health care.

 Many complementary medicine methods have ancient roots.
 Their recent growth in popularity represents a desire for more natural ways of supporting good health, according to physician Joanne Wu, MD, a certified yoga instructor and integrative wellness coach, board certified in rehabilitation medicine and holistic medicine, specializing in wellness.
 She sees clients in Rochester.